 Dancing Oaks Nursery is currently watched over by a mix of Maine Coon and locally-raised Barn cats, all of them special to us.
 They bring constant companionship, entertainment...and rodent control.
-For more & bigger pics, see the Pinterest board dedicated to the kitties.

 Simba - The Orange Cat.
 Simba, also a native Oregonian, came to the farm the same day as Grizz.
 Simba is very handsome, but is not the least bit conceited.
 We wish he would have more confidence, as so many want to just give him a few strokes of admiration.
 But he usually makes a run for it when approached.
 He is very photogenic and always seems to be striking some pose.
 He loves finding hidden baskets in comfortable nooks to sleep the hours away during the winter rains.
 Summer days find him sunning himself in the beds opposite the nursery shop.
 Thankfully, he appreciates a good session with the grooming brush.
 He donates locks of hair to the birds for nest building in spring.

 Tassie - The Striped & Spotted Cat: sister of Hobart, this 2018 addition to the nursery is an independent and feisty character.
 She might not let you snuggle her, but she has the makings of a great hunter--including her camoflague stripes and spots.